wp-plugins/maxbuttons/readme.txt

 Then adjust the margin values as needed (the order is: top, right, bottom, left).

+= How do I center the button on a page? =

+Enable the "Wrap with Center Div" option in the Container settings.

+= How do I align multiple buttons next to each other? =

+Enable the container option and set the alignment property to either "display: inline-block" or "float: left".
+You might also want to add some margin values to put some spacing between your buttons.

 == Changelog ==
+= 1.7.0 =
+* Added center div wrapper option to Container section in button editor.
+* Added rel="nofollow" option in button editor.
+* Added status field to database table to provide ability to move buttons to trash (default = 'publish').
+* Added actions for Move to Trash, Restore, and Delete Permanently.
+* Added CSS3PIE for better IE support.

 = 1.6.0 =
 * Updated UI for button editor.
 * The container is now enabled by default.